SarahADev/FE-news_ST/README.md

 ## How It's Made:

-**Tech used:** React, CSS
+**Tech used:** React, Javascript, CSS

-An initial wireframe and component tree was planned.
-This was so I could keep track of both integration of api functionality into the client, and the structure of this repo.
+An initial wireframe and component tree was planned to keep track of both integration of api functionality into the client, and the structure of this repo.
 A 'work in progress' component tree was also continually updated so I could see how current work was structured and to compare with the plan.

 ![alt tag](./Images/wireframe.png)